 From a purely military perspective, the reason for attacking these settlements was unclear.
 There was an airstrip, from which the Argentines could have interfered with operations at San Carlos, and the garrison there could also advance to attack the beachhead.
 However, there seemed to be little Argentine initiative for such activity.

 As such, a hard-hitting raid seemed sensible given the preference for a northern axis of advance and the difficulties in getting adequate gunfire support forward.
-On 23 May, this is what Lieutenant Colonel Herbert ‘H’ Jones, 2 Para’s commanding officer, was told to prepare his battalion for.
+On 23 May, Lieutenant Colonel Herbert ‘H’ Jones, 2 Para’s commanding officer, was told to prepare his battalion for such an operation.

 Poor weather conditions meant the raid was initially called off.
 But, with Moore and Thompson under pressure from London, a full assault was eventually ordered.

 Jones was immediately limited in what choices he had available.
 A sea-approach and amphibious assault down Brenton Loch was unsuitable owing to the Argentine positions.
 And, on 25 May, the Task Force had lost all but one of their heavy-lift Chinook helicopters when the SS 'Atlantic Conveyor' had been struck by an Exocet missile.